Rednas25/FootballAnalysisApp/README.md

 I plan to explore and test SAM-3-based approaches in a separate future projects, rather than extending this one.

-If you would like to learn more about this project — including its internal design and detailed results — I strongly recommend reviewing the my engineering thesis.
+If you would like to learn more about this project, including its internal design and detailed results - I strongly recommend to check my engineering thesis.
 The document will be linked here in the future once it has been formally approved.